Ground-effect vehicle: Straight wing

 Used by the Russian Rostislav Alexeyev for his ekranoplan.
 The wings are significantly shorter than those of comparable aircraft, and this configuration requires a high aft-placed horizontal tail to maintain stability.
 The pitch and altitude stability comes from the lift slope difference between a front low wing in ground-effect (commonly the main wing) and an aft, higher-located second wing nearly out of ground-effect (generally named a stabilizer).
+A design by REGENT uses a related design in the form of an approximately L-shaped wing attached to the top of the fuselage, with a pontoon at the end for water landings.

 Reverse-delta wing

 Developed by Alexander Lippisch, this wing allows stable flight in ground-effect through self-stabilization.
 This is the main Class B form of GEV.
 Hanno Fischer later developed WIG craft based on the configuration, which were then transferred to multiple companies in Asia, thus becoming one of the "standards" in GEV design.

 Tandem wings

 Tandem wings can have three configurations: